 Note: After freezing transforms, you may have to reposition the pivot point in some DCC tools.

-Animations are supported on imported attribute.
+Animations are supported on any imported attribute.
 Position, rotation, scale, and pivot can all be animated.
 An example of our advanced support for animations would be a hierarchy of items, rotated simultaneously on arbitrary axes in arbitrary axis order.
 Bezier tangent value tweaked into animations is also supported.